DennisWeiss/react-url-state/README.md

 import React from 'react'
 import {initializeReactUrlState} from 'react-url-state'

-// Here you define your resolvers to map from string in URL to an object or any data type you like.
+// Here you define your resolvers to map from a string in the URL to an object or any data type you like.
 // They need to return promises to allow you to make asynchronous API calls. const fromIdResolvers = {
   user: id => new Promise((resolve, reject) => {